 Born in Hobart, Tasmania

 Mark studied a Bachelor of Fine Arts at the City Art Institute / College of Fine Art, (UNSW).
-He completed a Diploma of Art (Painting Prize – Distinction) at Hornsby TAFE in Sydney – studying under Peter Godwin, Madeline Holiday, Valerie Olsen and Bela Ivanyi (Painting, Drawing, Art History and Photography).
-He studied Sculpture at Meadowbank in Sydney for 2 years and also attended “Life Drawing” classes at the Brisbane Institute of Art, in Queensland.
+He completed a Diploma of Art (Painting Prize – Distinction) at Hornsby TAFE in Sydney – studying under Peter Godwin, Madeline Halliday, Valerie Olsen, Christine Cornish, Simon Laverty and Bela Ivanyi -(Painting, Drawing, Art History and Photography).
+He studied Sculpture at Meadowbank TAFE in Sydney for 2 years and also attended “Life Drawing” classes at the Brisbane Institute of Art, in Queensland.

 An exhibition held a decade ago, “Four Corners of Art” (Fortitude Valley, Brisbane), virtually sold out, and he’s continued to produce several Commission works ever since.
-His works have also featured in several Brisbane Grammar School Art Shows, which show-cases almost 100 visual artists, and includes approximately 600 works each year, making it the largest single collection of art for sale by established Queensland artists, in Brisbane.
+His works have also featured in several Brisbane Grammar School Art Shows, which show-cases 100 visual artists, and includes approximately 600 works each year, making it the largest single collection of art for sale by established Queensland artists.

-Mark was thrilled to have Hugh attend his exhibition in Paddington, in between his own Australian shows, (“The Man, The Music, The Show”); and he also purchase several pieces for he and Deb’s Manhattan and Hamptons’ properties.
-A 5th drawing was purchased, “Hawaii – Big Island”, as a ‘thank you gift’ for Keala Settle, for her involvement in his World Tour.
-Mark presented this along with a personal signature work to Keala, before their final Brisbane Show.
-These now hang on the walls in her Los Angeles home.
+Mark was thrilled to have Hugh attend this exhibition, in between his own Australian shows, (“The Man, The Music, The Show”); and he also purchased several pieces for his Manhattan and Hamptons’ properties.
+A fifth drawing was purchased, as a ‘thank you gift’ for Keala Settle, for her involvement in his World Tour.
+Mark presented this (along with a personal signature work), to Keala, before their final Brisbane Show.
+These artworks now hang on the walls of her Los Angeles home.
 Mark has also donated his works to various charities, including “Gotcha 4 Life (a Charity established to increase mental fitness and end suicide in Australia).

 Mark’s works are represented in corporate and private collections throughout Australia, the UK, USA, Japan and Indonesia.